pyne1/ACodingTeam/README.md

 &emsp;•	All options of leaving the game or ending will bring you back to the waiting area (main page)

-&emsp;• An image will be built on to indicate depleted lives as lives decrement
+&emsp;• An image of a vehicle will be built on to indicate number of lives; parts will disappear for lives lost and reappear when lives are restored